-Part of the Music Man’s new job at church is to work with the senior adults.
-So we took them on a field trip to Apple Hill in the Sierra foothills.
+These photos were taken back in the fall of 2014.
+We took the senior citizens from our church on a field trip to Apple Hill in the Sierra foothills.
 It was my first trip there… beautiful!
-We ate so many apples that day, discovered some new varieties, and brought back more apples than I’ve ever bought at one time!
+We ate so many apples that day, discovered some new varieties, ate apple fritters as big as our face, and brought back more apples than I’ve ever bought at one time!

 So what do you do when you have an abundance of apples?
 Make apple pie!
 We scoured the internet for some new recipes.
 We usually make a very simple apple pie.
 Two crusts with sliced apples and spices in between.
 We were ready for something new.
 We combined a few of the best sounding recipes.
-This is what the Music Man came up with.
+This is what Bikeman came up with.

 Salted Caramel Apple Hand Pies